 Flat Top received its name for obvious reasons.
 The summit is on top of a long flat ridge and labeled as Peak 9539 and Peak 9515 on maps.
 Its name is spelled as Flat Top or Flattop.
 I guess it doesn't really matter since it is unofficially named.
 The mountain is located north and a little west of Mount Jardine and is directly east of the city of Smithfield.
 Flat Top is one of the most visible mountains of the entire range as it is right in front with no other peaks obscuring your view.

 The standard route goes up Dry Canyon.
 The road up the canyon begins at the southeast corner of Smithfield.
 A good trail follows the canyon for about two and a half miles until it arrives at Red Ledge Spring.
 Above the spring is a series of switchbacks that climbs up the mountainside.
 At the top of this section is a trail junction at a saddle.
 One trail goes south toward Mount Jardine.
 The other trail goes north.
-Continue until you are below the east face of Flat Top Mountain where it is an off trail hike to the top.
+Continue until you are below the east face of Flat Top Mountain.
 The highpoint on the summit ridge is located on the north side.

 The canyon located on the north side of the mountain is named Birch Canyon.
 The road into the canyon begins just south of Smithfield Canyon.
 The trails travels for 3.5 miles along the canyon before it changes directions and starts heading south.
 The mountain is steep and has cliffs on its north side so the east face is the only logical route.
-At 8,000 feet you can leave the trail and climb the final 1,500 feet up the mountain.
+At 8,000 feet you can leave the trail and hike the final part up the mountain.

 Mount Elmer - (9,676 feet)

 Mount Elmer is on the ridgeline north of Mount Jardine.
 They are located south of the main group of mountains near Naomi Peak and Tony Grove.
 Mount Elmer is shaped like a triangle with a cliffband on its south side.
-The mountain has a good view from its summit that includes Doubletop Mountain all the way to Logan Peak.
+The mountain has a good view from its summit that includes Doubletop Mountain to the north all the way to Logan Peak to the south.

 The best route to climb Mount Elmer is from Green Canyon.
 To get to the trailhead for Green Canyon drive to North Logan to 1800 North next to the K-Mart.
 Turn east and drive into the canyon past the forest service boundary on a good dirt road to the parking area at the end.
 A hiking trail continues toward the saddle between the two peaks.
 Mount Elmer will be to the north along the ridge.
 The mountain is not visible until you get near the false summit which is on the main ridge to the south.